jzabroski/Home/Cars/README.md

 ### Do

-Use micro fiber towel only for â€œdryâ€� dusting; for wet wiping, mist spray direct and use heavy duty lint-free terry towel instead; for extraction.
+Use micro fiber towel only for "dry" dusting; for wet wiping, mist spray direct and use heavy duty lint-free terry towel instead; for extraction.

 ### Don't